khakhalin/notes/tools/python.md

 # Gotchas
 * Objects (including empty lists `[]`) should never be used as **default arguments** for functions, as they are evaluated only once per program (during object definition), not when methods are called!
 Insetad use `x=None`, then `if x is None: x=[]`.
 It sounds super-cumbersome, but that's just how it is. ([ref](https://docs.python-guide.org/writing/gotchas/))
+* Similarly `[{}]*3` will actually create 3 references to the SAME dict.
+To create an array of empty dicts or arrays or something else, use a list comprehension.
 * As strings are immutable, slicing a string creates a copy, and thus is O(N) rather than O(1). [ref](https://www.byte-by-byte.com/strings/)
 * Crazy fact: a built-in `round()` (not the one from math / numpy) rounds both 1.5 and 2.5 to 2 (always **rounds edge cases towards even numbers**).
 Apparently that's to fight the bias of floating number representation ([ref](https://realpython.com/python-rounding/)).
 * In Python, logic operators (and, or) are **short-circuit**, which means that `(True or None.field)` will return True, even though on its own `None.field` is obviously a mistake (Nones don't have fields.)